Are you sure that you are complying with all relevant health and safety legislation?

 Other examples of legislation that are usually dealt with by health and safety professionals, despite not being enforced by the HSE include:

-Have you identified all the requirements imposed by all relevant items of legislation in your up-to-date list?
+2: Have you identified all the requirements imposed by the items of legislation in your up-to-date list?

 You could use the HSE’s published guidance on the legislation since this guidance includes the amendments.
-There are three problems with this.
+There are two problems with this:

-Are you systematically measuring the extent to which your organisation is complying with relevant legislation?
+3: Are you systematically evaluating the extent to which your organisation is complying with the applicable requirements?